72 Hours In Istanbul

 Here is what she had to say about her 72 hours in Istanbul:

-What To See during 72 hours In Istanbul
+What To See during 72 Hours in Istanbul

 An extraordinary mix of sights, sounds, smells and experiences is around every corner!

 On our first evening, we took a sunset yacht cruise on the Bosphorus which helped us get our bearings.
-We saw both Europe and Asian sides and magnificent views of some of the beautiful Ottoman palaces and mansions which line the shores.
+We saw both European and Asian sides and magnificent views of some of the beautiful Ottoman palaces and mansions which line the shores.
 These ornate buildings catch the glorious pink sunset with the mosques, bridges, and palaces silhouetted against the sky.

 In Sultanahmet, we found it easy to fit quite a few of the main sights in one day.
 The Topkapi Palace and Harem give a fascinating idea of how the Sultans lived during the Ottoman Empire, the buildings are beautiful!
-The Hagia Sofia, World Heritage Site recently (and controversially) converted back into a mosque after operating as a museum since the 1930s, now has less to view but no entrance fee.
+The Hagia Sofia, a World Heritage Site recently (and controversially) converted back into a mosque after operating as a museum since the 1930s, now has less to view but no entrance fee.